SunshineJunFu/refer/README.md

 ## Attention
 This is a copy branch from https://github.com/lichengunc/refer and utilized to reproduce MAtt.

-Compared to [old verison](https://github.com/lichengunc/refer.), this branch is extended to python3.x.
+Compared to [old verison](https://github.com/lichengunc/refer.), this branch is extended to python3.x and rectifies something.